tejaswarathe/UserProfilesAPI/README.md

 # UserProfilesAPI

+# Cloning the project

+Clone the repository in your local machine.

+Open the terminal from the project directory.

+Activate the virtual environ ment.

+`$ source env/bin/activate`

+Change directory to the outer Api directory and run the command.

+`$ python manage.py runserver`

+Visit the localhost link given in the terminal response.

 # UserList
 This API returns the list of all user profiles that has been created along with the profile pictures in 3 different sizes : small(100x100), large(200X200) and original.